James Fintan Lalor: Temperance and The Shamrock Friendly Society

 In 1838 Father Mathew, the temperance priest, began his campaign.
-In just a year or two of starting this campaign millions were to give up alcohol.
+In just a year or two of starting this campaign, millions were to give up alcohol.
 One such society was formed in Raheen and Fintan Lalor became a member.
-In the November 1840 he then proposed that the Society should become an association and that it should have additional aims also.
+In November 1840 he then proposed that the Society should become an association and that it should have additional aims also.
 This was agreed and the name was changed to The Shamrock Friendly Society.
-In this Society they planned to organise free legal aid to help the poor, as well as organise reading and promote healthy games.
+In this Society, they planned to organise free legal aid to help the poor, as well as organise reading and promote healthy games.

 In addition to the Society, Fintan Lalor was influenced by a group of agrarian reformers in his native county.
 They were led by William Conner, who suggested a scheme for arbitration on rents and fixity of tenure for tenant farmers.
 Conner's suggestions were to find few supporters, but Fintan Lalor was one of them.
 He became closely associated with Conner and spent weeks at his house near Athy.
 He also attended Conner's public meetings which were held in various parts of Kildare and Laois.

 Conner was finally charged with making a seditious speech at Mountmellick in 1841 for which he received a sentence of six months’ imprisonment.
-As a result of his activities Conner was expelled from the Repeal Association because he proposed that Repealers should not pay rent, county cess, rent charge, tithe poor rate or any other charge arising out of land until repeal was granted.
+As a result of his activities, Conner was expelled from the Repeal Association because he proposed that Repealers should not pay rent, county cess, rent charge, tithe poor rate or any other charge arising out of land until repeal was granted.
 Fintan Lalor agreed with Conner and it was at this stage that his political differences with his Father really began.

 Repeal Association

 In 1840 Daniel O'Connell split with the Whigs and re-established the Repeal Association as a separate parliamentary entity.
-While support for another one of O'Connell's associations was slow to start, with the adhesion of both Thomas Davis and John Blake Dillon the Association was to quickly developed.
+While support for another one of O'Connell's associations was slow to start, with the adhesion of both Thomas Davis, John Blake Dillon and Charles Gavan Duffy the Association was to quickly develop.
 James was totally opposed to both O'Connell and the Association.
 He thought O'Connell's whole policy was flawed, and wrote a letter to Robert Peel the head of government, calling for it to be suppressed.
+"Mr. O’Connell, his agitators, and his series of wretched agitations" had so "disgusted him" that he thought it "probable" that he should "soon be obliged to join the Conservative party openly and actively".
+In consequence, and notwithstanding that his "family—friends are all violent Repealers", he was offering his services to the government.